(“Replicon” or “we”, “us”, “our”, etc.)

 When we collect, use or disclose personal information, we will make reasonable efforts to ensure that it is accurate, up to date, and complete.

 We recognize our legal obligations to protect the personal information we have gathered about individuals.
 We have therefore made arrangements to secure against unauthorized access, collection, use, disclosure, copying, modification, disposal or destruction of personal information.
-These arrangements may include physical security measures, network security measures, and organisational measures such as non-disclosure agreements and need-to-know access.
+These arrangements may include physical security measures, network security measures, and organizational measures such as non-disclosure agreements and need-to-know access.

 Requests for Access